Crossoid/Kotlin-Native-BigDecimal/bignum/README.txt

+BigDecimal depends on the 'bignum' native implementation from the Google's 'boringssl' package.
+The library can be built both for JNI (Java Native Interface) for Android, and as a static library for iOS.

+The JNI approach is only experimental, mostly for testing, because in a real app, you'll probably prefer the java.math.BigDecimal; most probably only the iOS port is interesting for you, so follow the 'iOS' parts of the following.

-To build the 'nativebn' lib to try the Kendy's BigDecimal port:
+To build the 'nativebn' lib for the Kendy's BigDecimal port:

 = Pre-requirements =